 There are some potential downsides to using an IDR plan.
 It could take longer to pay off your loans, so you could end up paying more in interest overall.
-This is because IDR plans have longer repayment periods — 20 to 25 years — compared to Standard Repayment Plans, which typically have a 10-year repayment term.
+This is because IDR plans have longer repayment periods — typically 20 to 25 years — compared to the Standard Repayment Plan, which typically has a 10-year repayment term.

 Another downside is that, if you’re married, your spouse’s income could affect your eligibility and payment calculations.
 If you and your spouse file your income taxes jointly, your discretionary income and monthly payment amount will be based on your joint income.
 This is true for all IDR plan types.
-If you file separately, PAYE, IBR, and ICR plans will only consider your income.
-But REPAYE plans will consider both you and your spouse’s income regardless of whether you file jointly or separately.
+If you file income taxes separately, then SAVE, PAYE, IBR, and ICR plans will only consider your income.

 Finally, one of the great things about IDR plans is that any remaining loan balance is forgiven at the end of the plan term.
-The downside is that the IRS may treat the forgiven amount as income, meaning you’ll have to pay taxes on this amount.
+But there are few drawbacks to this as well: First, recent data from the NCLC shows that these plans haven’t proven to be effective forgiveness programs.
+The federal government is working on addressing this.
+And if more borrowers get forgiveness after their 20–25 years of repayment, they’ll face one final downside: The forgiven amount may be taxable.
 This doesn’t apply to loan balances forgiven under the PSLF program.

 How Do You Get an Income-Driven Repayment Plan?

-To apply for an IDR plan, you must fill out an application called the Income-Driven Payment Request and submit it to your loan servicer.
-You can complete and submit your application online, or you can complete a paper copy and mail it to your student loan servicer.
+To apply for an IDR plan, you must fill out an application called the Income-Driven Repayment Plan Request and submit it to your loan servicer.
+You can complete and submit your application on StudentAid.gov, or you can complete a paper copy and mail it to your student loan servicer.
 You can apply to change your repayment plan at any time — there aren’t any special enrollment periods.

-IDR plans are based on how much money you make, so you’ll need to provide some proof of your current income with your application.
-If you’ve filed your federal income tax returns for the past two years, and your current income is about the same as last year, you can use your most recent AGI.
+IDR plans are based on how much money you make, so you’ll need to provide proof of your current income with your application.
+If you’ve filed your federal income tax returns for the past two years and your current income is about the same as last year, you can use the AGI from your most recent tax return.
 If you’re applying online, you can use the online IRS Data Retrieval Tool within the plan application website to transfer your AGI data.
 If you’re using a paper application, include a copy of your most recent tax return or tax transcript.

 If you haven’t filed tax returns for the past two years or if your income is significantly different from what’s shown on your most recent tax return, you can submit pay stubs or other proof of your current income.
 If you don’t have any taxable income, you can indicate that on the application.

 It can take your loan servicer several weeks or more to process your application.
 Online applications are generally processed faster than paper applications.
-Your loan servicer may put your loans into forbearance while your application is being processed.
-A forbearance means your monthly payments are suspended or reduced.
-You may not have to make loan payments while your application is being processed.
+Your loan servicer may put your loans into forbearance while your application is being processed, which pauses your monthly payments.
+If this happens, you won’t have to make loan payments while your application is being processed.
 But interest may still accrue on the loans during the forbearance.